CorgiTaco-MC/Enhanced-Celestials-2/experimental_datapack_editor/README.md

 # How to use
-* To access the datapack editor use `/ec config` in a singleplayer world
+* To access the datapack editor use `/ec config` in a singleplayer world with cheats activated